PayString/paystring-documentation/docs/best-practices.md

 ---
 id: payid-best-practices
-title: PayID Security Best Practices
+title: Security Best Practices
-sidebar_label: PayID Security Best Practices
+sidebar_label: Security Best Practices
 ---

 The PayID protocol is flexible and supports a wide range of implementations.
 To ensure security, follow these best practices.